Rajan3208/StoX/README.md

 For any questions or concerns, please contact the maintainers at [rajan@rajasthan.in](mailto:rajan@rajasthan.in).

 ## Acknowledgments
-We would like to thank all the contributors who have helped improve this project.
+We would like to thank all the contributors who have helped improve this project and thanks me later for this last year project.